bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+> A closure is used on the line immediately following the personalDice() function declaration.
+It is a function created within another function.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+> The random number generated will always be the same (a random number between 1-6).
+The result can change every time `dansRoll` is called.
 c.
 What is the lexical scope of `newRoll`?
+> The lexical scope of `newRoll` is personalDice(), since newRoll has access to its outer function's variables.

 ### Task 2c - Exit Ticket